Lachute678/technocore-crypto-agent/README.md

 > ### 🪪 Verified Agent Identity (owner DID)
 > ```
-> did:key:z6MkiCxCfTP6gHmWrJvPgF4UtxYL4upzry6hTAs6g1ni2C8g
+> did:key:z6MkkqC8CC6v9WeRHtnD4qP47RGHmvzKvznspa7mQrhvzYG6
 > ```
-> This is the authoritative on-chat identity of **NguyenVuLV**.
+> This is the authoritative on-chat identity of **Lachute agent**.
 Every message and KV note it
 > publishes is signed by the Ed25519 key behind this DID — verify any of them independently.

 ---